siiftun1857/istrolid-magnux-documents/modifiers.md

 Fielded units will appear at a random location in spawn, rather than the centre of their spawn.

+## random_ai_rule_detals
+> tags:  gameplayImpact
+> groups: vanilla_defects
+> info: Units ai rules will use randomness.

+AI rules will use random generator to determine their behavior, resulting different actions taken in the same situation.

 ## 1k_builder
 > tags: gameplayImpact
 > info: Units building cost $1000 each time, and build the most possible amount of units in $1000.